c2FmZQ/c2FmZQ/README.md

 which can also be used with c2FmZQ.

 _This project is **NOT** associated with stingle.org.
 This is not the code used by stingle.org.
-We have no knowledge of how their server is actually implemented.
-The code in this repo was developed by studying the client app's code and reverse engineering the API._
+The code in this repo was developed by studying the client app's code and reverse engineering the API.
+Stingle eventually released their [server code](https://github.com/stingle/stingle-api) in April 2023._

 ---